-DATE APPROVED: APRIL 13, 2018
+DATE APPROVED: APRIL 13, 2018 SIGNATURE: Signature on file in HR

 ATSU strives to provide the safest learning and working environment for our students and staff.
 Standardized identification of members of the ATSU community is an essential step in the process of securing our campuses.
 While some areas of campus are relatively public; students, staff and security officers should be able to tell with a glance if a person is authorized to be in certain areas.